Norev: LudOrev, France and China

 Sometime around 1980, Norev either created or was taken over by LudOrev, which also issued other toys and doll playsets.
 Apart from the repeating of the last four letters "-orev", the origin of the name is unclear.
 Jet-Car packaging around the late 1980s said "LudOrev locataire gerente de Norev" ("tenant manager of Norev").
 Possibly, the same old dies that were made and packaged in France were sold under the LudOrev name, distinguishing them from new offerings made in China.

-In the early 1980s, Norev was acquired by daughter company Majorette just as Solido had been.
-Majorette was acquired by Smoby which in turn was taken over by the Simba Dickie Group.
-Today, Majorette remains part of Simba-Dickie, but Norev was spun off.
 In 1981 some of the earlier plastic models were reintroduced and then discontinued around 1984.
 Some of the lines were named "Plastigam" perhaps harking back to the plastic body days, but later the name was also used on diecast cars and their boxes.

 Norev has moved upscale with new collectible vehicles aimed more at adults.
 With the new millennium, Norev has taken several new directions while keeping its heritage.
 In 2005, a line of Japanese brand cars was inaugurated in addition to its 1:18 scale series.
 This approach mirrors that of other companies like Solido, Corgi Toys, and Schuco Modell where 1:43 scale cars are priced in the $30 to $40 range, while 1:18 scale lines sell for $60 to $70.
 Again, most of these newer models are made in China.

 In 2006, Norev celebrated its 60th anniversary, with the creation of a customised Chrysler 300 C with the help of tuning company Parotech.